Roboy/SDFusionViaPoints/docs/Usage/1_getting_started.rst

 Make sure that all links of the robot are defined as rigid groups and named correctly.
 For more information on how to correctly define the robot model see http://sdfusion.readthedocs.io/en/master/.

 To run the script in Fusion, run the Script and Add-Ins command and select the SDFusionViaPoints addin.
 Click the "Run" button.
 A button with Roboy logo named Via-Points shows up in the left end of the 'MODEL'-taskbar in Fusion.

+Please be aware, that the addin is currently being developed.
+Therefore full functionality is not given and the user is required to read :ref:`features` carefully.

 .. _background_information_via_points: